als429/testing-stuffs-presentation/PRESENTME.md

 <br />

-### 1. we come from a ton of different backgrounds (business, development, music, writing, etc...)
+### 1. we come from a ton of different backgrounds (business, CS, music (we have both players, producers), writing, veterinarians, etc...)

 * this means we *could potentially* be really hard to communicate w/, since you don't know what you're getting
 * we probably know a lot about completely random things from black-box testing the crud out of the website,